 Biane creates two tracks that feed into one instance of Arcade.
 “The top one is just the drum groove, and the bottom one is where I input all my modulation and all my effects,” he explains, noting his organization.
 “That allows me to easily turn off and on all my effects that I’m applying to the track.”

-“I had this guitar that was just this boring guitar, it wasn’t doing too much,” he said.
-“So I took that guitar and I resampled it in STITCH.”
+He also refreshes other sounds.
+“I had this guitar that was just this boring guitar, it wasn’t doing too much,” he says.
+“So I took that guitar and I resampled it in Stitch.”

 Using the repeater modifier he built a pattern with it, which added more movement, and suddenly the boring guitar part was anything but.